digitalghost-dev/stock-data-pipeline/README.md

 6. The `csv` file is loaded to BigQuery.
 7. Using the [BigQuery API](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries) and when the [webpage](https://www.digitalghost.dev/projects/stock-data-pipeline) is loaded, the data is queried and then displayed.

+### CI/CD
+* None

+### Notes:
-**Note:** The file that connects to BigQuery to pull the data when the page loads is located in my [wesbite repository](https://github.com/digitalghost-dev/website/) since that renders the frontend.
+* The file that connects to BigQuery to pull the data when the page loads is located in my [wesbite repository](https://github.com/digitalghost-dev/website/) since that renders the frontend.

-**Note:** The pipeline does not account for holidays.
+* The pipeline does not account for holidays.

 ### Pipeline Flowchart
 ![stock-data-flowchart](https://storage.googleapis.com/pipeline-flowcharts/stock-data-pipeline-flowchart.png)